plucena/coti_mcp/README.md

 Add your newly created token to your wallet:

-1. Open your COTI-compatible wallet
+1. Open Metamask with COTI SNAP preinstalled.
+Reffer to section 1 #Pre requisites.
 2. Add custom token using your contract address
 3. The token should appear with symbol `CPB` and name `CAPYBARA`